arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ### CSV File Storage and Organization

 The generated CSV files are stored in the `csvdests3int` S3 bucket.
-Within this bucket, files are structured in a date-based hierarchy for organized storage and easy access.
+This bucket's files are structured in a date-based hierarchy for organized storage and easy access.
 Each folder corresponds to a specific date and within those folders, CSV files are named according to their respective timestamps.

 The top-level structure of the `csvdests3int` bucket appears as follows: